thycotic/ss-docs/api-scripting/rest-api-client-generation/index.md

 1. Download and install nswagstudio ( https://github.com/RicoSuter/NSwag/wiki/NSwagStudio )

-1. Copy and paste the `swagger.json` file for “Documentation for token authentication.”
+1. Copy and paste the `swagger.json` file for "Documentation for token authentication."
 This is located at:
    `{Your SecretServer Base Url}/Documents/restapi/OAuth/swagger.json`

 1. Suggested settings: